LOADING ...

 Birmingham, 1974, there occurred a bloody

-Twenty-one people by bombs, Britain reeled in horror
+Twenty-one people killed by bombs, Britain in horror

 Five Irish men bound for Belfast, about to board the

-And this is story, very sad, but true
+And this is their story, very sad, but

-Of how six men falsely imprisoned for something they didn't do
+Of how six men were imprisoned for something they didn't do

 And if any should say, "British is the very best in the world"